 - first aid kit

-- additional clothes for when it gets cold – I swear by the merino wool base layers ( merino wool top and merino wool bottoms), on the photos from via Ferrata, I’m wearing merino wool T-shirt.
+- additional clothes for when it gets cold – I swear by the merino wool base layers ( merino wool top and merino wool bottoms), on the photos from via Ferrata, I’m wearing a merino wool T-shirt.

 - Sunglasses – Check UV sunglasses in good price here